rickubo/conversation_demo/README.md

 in order to simplify the facebook messenger integration with bluemix watson conversations we will use chatfuel.com.

 # to start
-you must create a page at facebook. you must have a facebook account. you will need an account at chatfuel.com. you will login with the Facebook account. you muwt have a bluemix.net account.
+you must create a page at facebook. you must have a facebook account. http://www.facebook.com

+you will need an account at chatfuel.com. you will login with the Facebook account. http://www.chatfuel.com

+you must have a bluemix.net account. http//:www.bluemix.net

 # step 1: facebook page
 create a facebook page in your account.